android-app-sast/VulsTotal/Platform base (SAST tools) selection.md

 | 18   | COVERT     | √                              | ×                                   | √                                                  |
 | 19   | CogniCrypt | √                              | ×                                   | √                                                  |

-​	In terms of 'Generalized vulnerability detection'.
+​In terms of 'Generalized vulnerability detection'.
 Since we aim to understand the extent of coverage for various types of vulnerabilities by current Android SAST tools.
 Thus, it is crucial that the selected tools can identify a wide range of Android vulnerabilities.
 Thus, we excluded 10 tools that are designed to detect specific vulnerability types, such as SMV-Hunter(detecting SSL/TLS MITM vulnerabilities), CogniCrypt (detecting vulnerable cryptographic API usage), and FlowDroid (Taint analysis).

-​	The remaining 9 SAST tools are as follows:
+​The remaining 9 SAST tools are as follows:

 |      | Tool Name | Free of charge and transparent | Generalized vulnerability detection | Proven ability to detect synthetic vulnerabilities |
 | ---- | --------- | ------------------------------ | ----------------------------------- | -------------------------------------------------- |